tasmaygiri/KLM-simulation/README.md

 ## Note (when uploading)
 Still work is going on, hence some files are just there and not being used while cmake-ing the application.
 Check CMakeLists.txt.
-Regardless of that, current state is working.
+Regardless of that, current state should work.

 ## Building
 Clone the repository and build with CMake: